gymnasium/pr/_posts/2016-11-29-State_of_Responsive_Web_Design.md

 'Responsive web design' was a theoretical concept coupled with a bit of practical code in 2010 when Ethan Marcotte first coined the term in his article for A List Apart.
 In five years, the responsive design approach has grown into a universally-accepted standard for designing interactive experiences on the web.
 The process, tools, and technology integral to successful web design have continuously evolved, forcing design teams to adapt rapidly.

-Karen McGrane, a UX consultant, has been immersed in information architecture and content strategy for more than fifteen years.
-When they joined forces in 2010, Ethan and Karen began educating web designers worldwide with an email newsletter, in-house workshops and a podcast documenting interviews with over 100 organizations large and small via their about how they implemented the responsive framework.
+When Karen and Ethan joined forces in 2010, they began educating web designers worldwide with an email newsletter, in-house workshops and a podcast documenting interviews with over 100 organizations large and small via their about how they implemented the responsive framework.

 #### About Ethan Marcotte